John Wick (film): Design

 Stahelski and Leitch drew on a broad amalgamation of their favorite films and directors for John Wicks visual style.
 Stahelski described the crime thriller Point Blank (1967) as a significant influence, as well as the classic visual composition of films from the period 1960–1990, including Le Cercle Rouge (1970) and The Return of the Pink Panther (1975)—a comedy in which hired killers pursue the central character.
 (Note: Attributed to multiple references:) They also drew on Akira Kurosawa's style of holding on the composition, John Woo's use of wide shots and multi-opponent combat in films such as The Killer (1989), and spaghetti westerns by Sergio Leone.
 (Note: Attributed to multiple references:) Stahelski referenced Eastwood's enigmatic portrayal in The Good, the Bad and the Ugly (1966), emphasizing the power of unspoken backstories.
 He explained that they introduced the gold coins without specifying their origin, encouraging the audience to use their imagination to fill in the details.
 The directors said the value of the gold coins was unimportant, comparing them to business cards that grant access to underworld services and inform the audience they are entering a different world.
 Further influences were drawn from the works of the director Quentin Tarantino; graphic novels; and action films such as Police Story (1985), Armour of God, Lethal Weapon (both 1987), Die Hard (1988), and The Matrix (1999).

 Stahelski and Leitch eschewed the style of rapid cuts showing different angles and close-up shots common in many contemporary action films, which they thought often led to confusing action sequences.
 They committed to lengthy, single takes with a wide view of the action, reserving cuts only for covering up mistakes.
 (Note: Attributed to multiple references:) This was also a practical decision—they had only enough budget for a single-camera setup, and no time for elaborate wire stunts and additional coverage footage that could be used in editing to hide mistakes.
-Iwanyk said if they had an extra $5–$10 million, they could have afforded a multi-camera setup and second-unit filming but that economic restrictions resulted in a better action film.
+Iwanyk said if they had an extra $5–$10 million, they could have afforded a multi-camera setup and second-unit filming, but economic restrictions resulted in a better action film.
 The directors focused on practical stunts but used computer-generated imagery (CGI) when necessary to add gun-muzzle flashes and to complete a stunt in which John is struck by a car.